WAScottV/message/README.md

 ## message

-constructor for the low latency messaging platform, providing developers with a set of functions to write elegant functions for managing a dialogue
+Constructor for the low latency messaging platform from Strategic Machines, helping to connect business to the conversational economy.
+This constructor simplifies the development of microservices, by providing a set of functions to deliver elegant and richly composed interactions between users and virtual agents

-Incorporates state machines and pure functions to enable richly composed interactions with virtual agents.
+Incorporates state machines and pure functions

 ## Usage